tridge/cuav/capturescripts/RasPi/README.txt

 -----------Install-----------
 The cuav git repo must be in the ~/ directory

-Also, the libjpeg library is required.
+Also, the libjpeg-turbo library is required.

-Install these via the following commands: cd ~/ git clone https://github.com/CanberraUAV/cuav sudo apt-get install libjpeg8-dev screen
+Install these via the following commands: cd ~/ git clone https://github.com/CanberraUAV/cuav sudo apt-get install libjpeg62-turbo-dev screen

 -----------APM Config--------
 Typically, the Ras Pi would be connected to the TELEM2 port